slavadubrov/notes/docs/blog/posts/2025-10-05-context-engineering.md

 #### Skills Pattern: Progressive Disclosure

-The key design principle is **progressive disclosure**—loading information only when needed:
+The key design principle is **progressive disclosure**—loading information only when needed.
+See [The Progressive Disclosure Principle](#the-progressive-disclosure-principle) for the general pattern.

 1. **Level 1 (Startup)**: Only skill names and descriptions are loaded into context
 2. **Level 2 (Activation)**: When relevant, the full SKILL.md is loaded